 Meaning and History

-Shutterstock’s online platform used only to have photographs.
-But as it expanded, it turned into a global media content marketplace, where you can find artistic images and various graphics, music, videos, and much more.
-All this was reflected in the emblem, which over time became more abstract and universal.
+Shutterstock’s online platform is used only to have photographs.
+But as it expanded, it became a global media content marketplace where you can find artistic images and various graphics, music, videos, and more.
+All this was reflected in the emblem, which, over time, became more abstract and universal.

 What is Shutterstock?